-As a matter of fact, most of them, and we’re talking about more than 150 posts, have no keywords in them at all.
-In addition, there are no links in the posts, whether internal links to the company’s products or external links to supporting information that would add credibility to the blog.
+Most of them, and we’re talking about more than 150 posts, have no keywords in them at all.
+Also, there are no links in the posts, whether internal links to the company’s products or external links to supporting information that would add credibility to the blog.

 So how do we avoid getting in this search engine game trap?

-Blogs should always be well written and provide the visitor with quality information.
+Blogs should always be professionally written and provide the visitor with quality information.
 This can take some time.
 So instead of your team rushing to click the “publish” button so many times every day, let’s scale that back to publishing one or two repackaged posts a week.

-- Include that keyword in your post’s first sentence (sometimes it helps to bold or italicize it).
+· Include that keyword in your post’s first sentence (sometimes it helps to bold or italicize it).

-- Sparingly sprinkle the keyword and other keywords throughout the blog.
+· Sparingly sprinkle the keyword and other keywords throughout the blog.

-- Make sure the keyword is found in the last sentence of the post.
+· Make sure the keyword is found in the last sentence of the post.

-- And most importantly, use the most relevant keyword about once every 100 words in the post.
-If the blog is 600 words, for instance, the keyword should be included no more than six times; sometimes a bit less is a bit more when it comes to effective SEO.
+· And most importantly, use the most relevant keyword about once every 100 words in the post.
+If the blog is 600 words, for instance, the keyword should be included no more than six times; sometimes, a bit less is a bit more when it comes to effective SEO.